-REAL-HEALTH programme is a major 3 year programme funded by the Barts Charity following the award in October 2018 of a £2.2 million grant.
+REAL-HEALTH is a major three-year programme funded by Barts Charity, following the award of a £2.2 million grant in October 2018.

-The REAL-HEALTH programme is developing three projects to demonstrate the scientific and service applications of big data and health data science applied to important clinical and public health issues relevant to equitable health services delivery in ethnically and socially diverse populations in East London.
-The REAL-HEALTH projects, each targetting a key area of publich health, are:
+The REAL-HEALTH programme is developing three projects that demonstrate the scientific and service applications of big data and health data science.
+They focus on equitable health service delivery in ethnically and socially diverse populations in East London.
+The three projects, each targetting a key area of public health, are:

 - REAL-HEALTH CHILD HEALTH (Childhood obesity and congenital disorders)

 - REAL-HEALTH CARDIOVASCULAR (Triple aim of blood pressure control, high intensity statin use and bleeding reduction)

 This work builds on the Discovery programme, funded by local CCGs and Endeavour Health charity, which is developing real-time patient level integration of all GP and hospital electronic health records across four CCGs (Tower Hamlets, Newham, City and Hackney, Waltham Forest).
 REAL-HEALTH will support the development of clinical, business and research intelligence for which the new Discovery Data Service will provide the underlying linked data.

 Another key aspect of REAL-HEALTH is the production of software tools and educational resources - including guidelines, GP infosheets and ancillary educational materials - to assist healthcare practitioners.
 These are available via the menu to the left.

 PI: Dr. John Robson.
 Collaborators: Dr. Chris Carvalho, Dr. Jim Cole, Prof. Carol Dezateux, Dr. Anna Di Simoni, Ms. Isabel Dostal, Prof. Chris Griffiths, Dr. Sally Hull, Dr. Stuart Rison, Prof. Adam Timmis